hennyD/abnormal-after-normal-working-hours-login-user_and_abnormal-transfer-data-in-excess-of-50MB./README.md

 2.	python extract_abnormal_login_time_and_filesize_exceed  ${fileRootName} ------ Similar like above, in abnormal_time_login_exceed_file_size.txt

-If you want a schedule, for Linux server, use crontab -e  then insert:
+If it needs to schedule, for Linux server, use crontab -e  then insert:
 00 00 * * * python extract_abnormal_login_time.py  ${fileRootName}
 00 00 * * * python extract_abnormal_login_time_and_filesize_exceed  ${fileRootName}